European Free Trade Association members and the "European Economic Area"

 In June 2015, the ministers in charge of the digital economy and society of the EU Member States and the EaP partner countries met at the 1st EaP Ministerial meeting on the Digital Economy and affirmed their commitment to work together in order to address similar challenges and exploit similar opportunities.

-Progress in this work and future plans will be presented for endorsement at the 2nd EaP Ministerial meeting on the Digital Economy and the Brussels EaP Summit, both expected to be held in 2017.
+Progress in this work and future plans will be presented for endorsement at the 2nd EaP Ministerial meeting on the Digital Economy on the 5th October 2017 in Tallinn, and the Brussels EaP Summit on 24th November 2017.

 The EU-Russia Information Society Dialogue between DG CONNECT and the Russian Ministry of Telecom and Mass Communications took place annually until 2013.
 Two EU-Russia working groups on "ICT research" and "ICT infrastructures for education and research", involving the Russian Ministry of Education and Science met regularly until 2013.